tel/old-blog/_posts/2014-08-10-typing-transducers.md

-Well, before we go too far we should take the relatively large grain of salt that we're *assuming* that `a ~> b` is a faithful representation of Clojure's tranducers---[Rich Hickey has claimed that it is not quite so][rich].
+Well, before we go too far we should take the relatively large grain of salt that we're *assuming* that `a ~> b` is a faithful representation of Clojure's transducers---[Rich Hickey has claimed that it is not quite so][rich].

 But if we can swallow that then we can see that transducers are